Mark-MDO47/RubberBandGun/README.md

 * https://github.com/Mark-MDO47/RubberBandGun/edit/master/PartsInfo/README.md

 ## Parts List
-We are close to working prototype stage using these parts:
+We have two working prototypes using these parts.
+The prices and parts availability have not been updated recently.
 * https://github.com/Mark-MDO47/RubberBandGun/blob/master/PartsList.md

 The barrel of the Rubber Band Gun is made from wood, with a sliding barrel attachment to assist in stringing the rubber band through the LED rings.
 The rest including the handgrip is 3-D printed.